shmyaksi/installation-grafana/README.md

 Don't forget to save your Dashboard in the upper right corner.

 And we did it!
-If you have any questions or problems, The Official Grafana will help you: https://grafana.com/docs/grafana/latest/installation/docker/
+If you have any questions or problems, Grafana will help you: https://grafana.com/docs/grafana/latest/installation/docker/